-Goa is a province of celebrations!
-So you’re bound to experience a festival or parade sometime during your stay.
-The wonderfully festive province of Goa will remind you that there’s always a reason to celebrate!
+Goa (like all of India) is a place of celebrations and you’re bound to experience a festival or parade sometime during your stay.
+The wonderfully festive province of Goa will remind you that there’s always a reason to celebrate (ie, you are alive)!

-Its rich cultural history makes it a wonderful place to explore and learn about.
-Guided tours are great for this very reason!
-If you’re looking for the perfect way to spend your time in Goa, you’ve come to the right place.
-We’ve put together the ultimate Goa itinerary that will make you want to extend your trip by a few extra days!
+Its rich cultural history and lush forests make it a wonderful place to explore and there are some great guided tours on offer.
+If you’re looking for the perfect way to spend your time in Goa, you’ve come to the right place because we’ve put together the ultimate Goa itinerary.

 Table of Contents

 During peak tourist season in Goa, the beaches are the place to be!
-The water is perfect, there are lots of festivals around, and it almost never rains.
+The water is perfect, there are nightly parties, and it never rains.
 As the monsoon season in Goa approaches though, the beaches become more and more empty.

 |Average Temperatures||Chance of Rain||Crowds||Overall Grade|